 Nothing was working!
-The first month as their sales manager I found myself watching our sales numbers take a dive right before my eyes.
+The first month as their sales manager I found myself watching our sales numbers take a dive right before my eyes in the current tough economy.
 My initial knee-jerk reaction was to give bigger discounts.
 That didn’t work.
 I changed direction with focusing on the “perfect solution” sale followed by strong closing tactics.
 It was important to capitalize on the few opportunities we were getting.
 That didn’t work either.
 If anything these changes were making things worse.

 Ironically these potential customers “wanted” all the features we presented.
 They liked the idea of the perfect solution and yet we were being kicked out of their buying process early on.
 Why?

 After doing a Quincy Analysis… we found that our competition was not proposing to the customers needs but were playing off their desire to practice conservative spending.
 We gave them the perfect solution… they gave them the basic needs to get by until economic times change.
 Even with a great discount we were too high and not addressing the real issue.
 Designing the “perfect solution” was not winning deals.
 A change in strategy was needed.
 Up-Selling became the answer.